 This is how Jellyfin dashboard looks like.

 As you see in the screenshot, all of your media files are shown in the dashboard itself under My Media section.
-Just click on the any media file of your choice and start watching it!!
+Just click on the any media file to play it.

 You can access this Jellyfin media server from any systems or devices such as mobile phone, tablet pc, on the network using URL - http://ip-address:8096.
 You don't need to install any extra apps.
 All you need is a modern web browser.